RLuckom/raphaelluckom.com/hugo_site/content/posts/a_terraform_pattern.md

 between different groups you find in contemporary software organizations.
 A brief digression here is useful to set the stage.

-The first group whose desks you generally sidle over to if you want to get in an argument about infrastructure is _Ops_.
+If you want to get in an argument about infrastructure, the first group whose desks you generally sidle over to is _Ops_.
 The role of this group is ill-defined but its borders are fairly stable; it doesn't do "application development" and it likely does not have final sign-off authority on matters of security.
 Ops people (and for the purposes of this conversation, "devops"